NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: NeuroRVQ Tokenizer Design

 \subsection{Model Architecture}

-\sys tokenizer is a specialized network designed to convert raw EEG signals into a sequence of compact and informative neural tokens.
-This transformation reduces the inherently high-dimensional and noisy nature of EEG into a structured lower-dimensional representation that preserves essential temporal–spectral patterns.
-In doing so, the tokenizer provides a kind of "neural grammar" for brain activity.
+\sys tokenizer is a specialized network designed to convert raw biosignals into a sequence of compact and informative neural tokens.
+This transformation reduces the inherently high-dimensional and noisy nature of biosignals into a structured lower-dimensional representation preserving essential temporal–spectral patterns.
+In doing so, the tokenizer provides a kind of "grammar" for the underlying physiological activity.

 Figure \ref{fig:neurorvq_tokenizer} illustrates the tokenizer architecture and processing flow.
-The input multi-variate timeseries is first segmented into EEG patches.
+The input multi-variate biosignal timeseries is first segmented into patches.
 These patches are encoded by the multi-scale temporal encoder, that captures features in multiple resolutions and are then combined via the transfromer encoder.
 For each scale, RVQ codebooks discretize the embeddings into a sequence of neural tokens.
-Finally, these tokens are combined and passed through the tokenizer decoder to reconstruct the input EEG patches using the Fourier spectrum.
+Finally, these tokens from all scales are combined and passed through the tokenizer decoder to reconstruct the input biosignal patches using the Fourier spectrum.

-\textbf{Generating Patches:} Let $X \in \mathbb{R}^{C \times T}$ denote the input EEG signal, where $T$ is the number of time points and $C$ is the number of electrodes.
+\paragraph{Generating patches.} Let $X \in \mathbb{R}^{C \times T}$ denote the input multi-variate biosignal, where $T$ is the number of time points and $C$ is the number of electrodes.
 The signal is first segmented into temporal patches.
-To ensure that the tokenizer can accommodate EEG signals with arbitrary numbers of channels and variable durations, we adopt the following approach: during model pre-training, each input multi-variate EEG signal is represented by $P$ patches of length $w$ (corresponding to a 1-second time window).
-This results in a segmented input sample $\mathbf{x} \in \mathbb{R}^{P \times w}$ which provides flexibility to handle heterogeneous EEG recordings and facilitates robust pre-training across diverse datasets.
+To ensure that the tokenizer can accommodate biosignals with arbitrary numbers of channels and variable durations, we adopt the following approach: during model pre-training, each input multi-variate biosignal is represented by $P$ patches of length $w$.
+This results in a segmented input sample $\mathbf{x} \in \mathbb{R}^{P \times w}$ which provides flexibility to handle heterogeneous biosignal recordings and facilitates robust pre-training across diverse datasets.